GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 ====================

 We start the data reduction by creating a master dark for the science data.
-Here is how you can reduce the 120 s dark data into a master dark:
+Here is how you reduce the 120 s dark data into a master dark:

 .. code-block:: bash

     $ reduce @darks_120s.list

-Note the ``@`` character before the name of the input file.
-This is the "at-file" syntax.
-More details can be found in the `DRAGONS - Recipe System User's Manual <https://dragons-recipe-system-users-manual.readthedocs.io/en/latest/howto.html#the-file-facility>`_.
+The ``@`` character before the name of the input file is the "at-file" syntax.
+More details can be found in the |atfile| documentation.

 The master dark is added to the local calibration manager using the following command: